The Complete Longevity Supplement Stack: What 3 Doctors Actually Recommend

 What the doctors say

-Huberman emphasizes EPA and DHA from marine sources as crucial for brain and body health.
-He notes the importance of achieving adequate blood levels, often recommending 1-3g of EPA specifically for mood and cognitive benefits.
+Omega-3 fatty acids are the most universally recommended longevity supplement, mentioned 43 times across all three doctors we analyzed.
+Huberman emphasizes EPA and DHA from marine sources as crucial for brain and body health, often recommending 1-3g of EPA specifically for mood and cognitive benefits.

 Attia discusses omega-3s in the context of cardiovascular health and inflammation.
 He's analyzed the research on omega-3 fatty acids extensively, noting that while the seed oil debate continues, marine-sourced omega-3s have consistent positive data.